 Lyra Kilston: Do you have a favorite rare or ancient book?
 Have you been able to see it in person?

-Timothy Ely: The Gutenberg 42-line Bible, which I saw in New York’s public library.
+Timothy Ely: The Gutenberg forty-two-line Bible, which I saw in New York’s public library.
 I have handled this book, and revel in the idea that it is a point on the historical timeline where we switched over from the book as a handmade ideal to an industrial product.
 My work is embedded in the ideas of pre-Gutenberg technology, with as much of the production being done by hand and the content generated by long contemplation and the intuitive handling of method.

-You work with fascinating materials, like animal skin bindings and 19th-century paints.
+You work with fascinating materials, like animal skin bindings and nineteenth-century paints.
 What are a couple of your favorite materials to work with?
 Is there a material that you’d love to work with, but it’s too rare or obsolete?

 I envision making a large vellum book using a contemporary variant on an old technology.
-I have a vellum model in the works which has been in the press for 16 years.
+I have a vellum model in the works which has been in the press for sixteen years.
 Vellum is expensive and requires much animal husbandry to provide foliation for the artist.
 This book-to-be needs patronage.

 Other favorites are rare pigments made of materials from obscure locations.
 Not so much for what they materially do but what associations are formed.
 Meteoric dust (I have some from a meteor that fell around the time of Columbus), sand from Asian deserts, soil from the gardens of bookbinders and monasteries.
 My collection is vast and my spies numerous.
 This material adds form to covers but on occasion finds its way into the interior.